SteveMarshall/stevemarshall.github.io/cv.md

   cloud-native hosting.
 So far **this has saved £10m** over three years, and because of being able to close contracts as they end, is predicted to save a further £30m/year over the next 5 years.
+- **Ensuring delivery of high quality infrastructure products and services** underpinning those 500 user-facing services, including mentoring teams in site reliability engineering, automation, and DevOps practices.
+- **Managing, coaching, and mentoring lead architects and engineers** to ensure high quality engineering practices are embedded across MOJ.
+- **Engaging with stakeholders** to ensure their needs are met, while also working with them to improve their teams' engineering practices and quality.
 - Managing a **budget of ~£25m/year** and contracts with ~30 suppliers, ensuring value for money while delivering our strategy.
-- **Ensuring delivery of high quality infrastructure products and services** underpinning those 500 user-facing services, including managing, coaching, and mentoring product teams in site reliability engineering, automation, and DevOps practices.

 ### Head of Engineering at [Ministry of Justice](https://www.gov.uk/government/organisations/ministry-of-justice)